BIGJRA/BIGJRA.github.io/rejuv.md

 Return to the help center to get $4326! (+1 Karma)

-HQuest 14: Bandit at Large
+### HQuest 14: Bandit at Large

--   Head to the weather institute in the jungle.
+Head to the weather institute in the jungle.
 Talk to the girl near the Venusaur on the left.

--   Head to Route 5 and enter the empty shack on Valor Shore.

--   We're gonna need to find the Xen grunt hiding on each floor.
+Head to Route 5 and enter the empty shack on Valor Shore.
+We're gonna need to find the Xen grunt hiding on each floor.

 -   1F: In the middle stack of books
 -   2F: In the box in the upper right corner
 -   2F (#2): In the books in the center
 -   3F: In the trash can on the top
 -   3F (#2): In the horizontal lines of the bottom right big machine
 -   3F (#3): In the pot on the top left

--   On the fourth level, grab the *Good Rod!*
+On the fourth level, grab the *Good Rod!*

--   Talk to her on the fourth level, and you'll have to battle.
+Talk to her on the fourth level, and you'll have to battle.
 You'll be taken back to the weather institute.

--   Head back to Route 5 and all the way down to pick up another *Blast Powder.*
+Head back to Route 5 and all the way down the ladders again to pick up another *Blast Powder.*

--   Return to the help center to get a **Bulbasaur** egg, a *Rare Candy,* and $5000! (+1 Karma)
+Return to the help center to get a **Bulbasaur** egg, a *Rare Candy,* and $5000! (+1 Karma)

 HQuest 15: Building Bridges